 But he’d followed her advice and hadn’t changed his habits too much.
 He’d only altered one thing.
 Instead of hurrying home to be with his family, he parked the car in the driveway, walked down the street to the bar, and ordered a straight up whisky with a twist and a beer.
 Cheap stuff.
 He didn’t care.
 It was an acceptable numbing agent.

 So he’d pay the barman and put his best foot forward to go home and stand in that silent hallway, his heart pounding as he willed a shrill child’s voice to sound from upstairs, followed by thundering footsteps and the weight of his son crashing against him for a hug.

 But there was nothing but the ticking of the old clock on the mantle, the hum from the fridge, and sometimes a radiator pinging.

-He was on the second round of scotch and beer that evening, contemplating some of the others in the bar.
+Pritchard was on the second round of scotch and beer that evening, contemplating some of the others in the bar.
 He knew why he was there, yet sometimes he found it…pleasantly distracting to try to imagine why the others hung out there.
-He liked to think that he wasn’t the sorriest sob there.
+He liked to think that he wasn’t the sorriest SOB there.
 He was probably the one feeling the most self-pity, though.
 In fact, he was more than aware of that.
 But he didn’t care because at least he didn’t share it like some of the others.